joestubbs/plyoreacto/plyoreacto/README.md

 # Rust Engine

-This directory contains the code for the Rust engine.
+This directory contains the code for the Rust engine and Rust example plugins.
+This is where new development will take place going forward.

 ## Prerequisites

-To build, need to install the dependencies:
+To build the Rust code, you will need to install a recent version of `libzmq` (the ZeroMQ C++ library).

-On Ubuntu,
+Version 4.1 (or newer) should suffice.

+On Debian/Ubuntu, you can get it by running this command:

 ```
 $ apt-get install libzmq3-dev
 ```